Senator Millicent Omanga’s Bold Statement on Women’s Bodies: Embracing Our Curves

 About The Author

-Rakishi is a Male blogger working with chonjo.co.ke to deliver fast, accurate and best curated African content to all readers withing across Africa and the globe entire globe..
+Ken is a Male blogger working with chonjo.co.ke to deliver fast, accurate and best curated African content to all readers within across Africa and the globe entire globe..

 Reply